Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## Part I

-In part one of the course, we'll take an end-to-end approach to React.
-We'll start with taking a look at the library itself and the problems it solves, before moving on to topics such as Hooks and handling data from an API.
-Finally, we'll talk about how to build and deploy our application to a popular service such as Netlify.
+In part one of the course, you'll take an end-to-end approach to React.
+You'll start with taking a look at the library itself and the problems it solves, before moving on to topics such as Hooks and handling data from an API.
+Finally, you'll learn about how to build and deploy your application to a popular service such as Netlify.

 Included in part one of the course are the following lessons: